gregjacobs/Autolinker.js/README.md

   to 25 characters may look like this: 'yahoo.com/some/long/pat..'<br /><br />
 - [className](http://gregjacobs.github.io/Autolinker.js/docs/#!/api/Autolinker-cfg-className) : String<br />
   A CSS class name to add to the generated anchor tags.
-This class will be added to all links, as well as this class plus "url"/"email"/"phone""twitter"/"twitterHashtag" suffixes for styling url/email/twitter/twitterHashtag links differently.
+This class will be added to all links, as well as this class plus "url"/"email"/"phone"/"twitter"/"hashtag" suffixes for styling url/email/phone/twitter/hashtag links differently.

   For example, if this config is provided as "myLink", then:

   1) URL links will have the CSS classes: "myLink myLink-url"<br />
   2) Email links will have the CSS classes: "myLink myLink-email"<br />
-  2) Phone links will have the CSS classes: "myLink myLink-phone"<br />
+  3) Phone links will have the CSS classes: "myLink myLink-phone"<br />
-  3) Twitter links will have the CSS classes: "myLink myLink-twitter"<br />
+  4) Twitter links will have the CSS classes: "myLink myLink-twitter"<br />
-  4) TwitterHashtag links will have the CSS classes: "myLink myLink-twitterHashtag"<br />
+  5) Hashtag links will have the CSS classes: "myLink myLink-hashtag"<br />

 - [urls](http://gregjacobs.github.io/Autolinker.js/docs/#!/api/Autolinker-cfg-urls) : Boolean<br />
   `true` to have URLs auto-linked, `false` to skip auto-linking of URLs.